 "I announced my new venture in the egg Facebook group, and the support was overwhelming.
 It gave me such a boost."

 Today, Sarah thrives on the creativity and connection her business brings.
 Her mornings start with a quiet coffee before the house wakes up - a moment of calm in her busy routine.
-Support comes from her family, her brother and sister.
+Support comes from her family and friends, who’ve been her champions and sounding boards since starting the business.

 Financially, launching the business required an initial investment, but Sarah had the cushion of a redundancy package.
 "Cash flow was a learning curve, but I’m grateful for the support I had."